johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

   commentary: |
     This song has a peculiar audio mix.
 Peculiar enough that the vocals seem to be lost *in the middle* of the otherwise over-powering instrumentation.

-    That's not necessarily a bad thing.
+    That’s not necessarily a bad thing.
 The vocals don't appear to be particularly notable and the song itself – a mid-tempo ballad – isn't especially notable.

 - country: "Netherlands"
   shortcode: "NED"